 Upon reporting this demand to the truck camper industry, we learned about the considerable costs and logistics of setting up a rental truck camper service.
 A dealer needs rental truck and camper rigs, proper insurance, scheduling, cleaning, maintenance, repairs, roadside assistance, and trained staff to handle customers who are often completely new to RVs.
 Renting truck campers is not a side-business, but rather a whole new business in and of itself.

-We were both shocked and delighted when Bob Rogers, Director of Marketing for Lance Campers, contacted us last week to announce Lance Camper’s new rental partnership with Cruise America.
+Bob Rogers, Director of Marketing, contacted us last week to announce Lance Camper’s new rental partnership with Cruise America.
 Starting this Spring, Cruise America will rent Lance truck campers in four locations; Los Angeles (Carson), San Francisco, Vancouver (Delta), and Calgary.

 Yes, the last two locations are in Canada, but that’s not the big news here.
 The big news is that truck camper newbies can now pick up a complete truck and camper rig in Los Angeles or San Francisco and get the experience of driving, parking, operating, and living in an honest-to-goodness truck camper.
 “Try it before you buy it” is finally available for truck campers in the United States.